pigoz/mplayer2/DOCS/man/en/mplayer.rst

     :-endpos 0 1\:10\:00: Stop at 1 hour 10 minutes.
     :-ss 10 -endpos 56:   Stop at 1 minute 6 seconds.

+--extbased, --no-extbased
+    Enabled by default.
+    Disables extension-based demuxer selection.
+By default, when the file type (demuxer) cannot be detected reliably (the file has no header or it is not reliable enough), the filename extension is used to select the demuxer.
+    Always falls back on content-based demuxer selection.

 --forceidx
     Force index rebuilding.
 Useful for files with broken index (A/V desync, etc).
 This will enable seeking in files where seeking was not possible.